My qualifications & experience

 To cut a long story short, I moved around a lot after university but continued to kickbox wherever I went; Leicester, northern Spain, Sussex, southern Spain and then back to Sussex.
 There came a point when I couldn't find a local kickboxing class and that is when I discovered Muay Thai; elbows, knees, clinches and lots more!
 At one point I helped to coach the gym's Amateur Boxing Association (ABA) junior classes which was great fun and ended up with me qualifying as a coach.
 Over the years I have also tried Wing Chun, Karate and Aikido.

-Despite all of these martial arts, due to personal history, there was a part of me that never felt safe and confident.
+I love martial arts but due to personal history, there was a part of me that never felt safe and confident despite training so much.
 Everybody always thought I was super confident but deep down I knew that I wasn't and I couldn't quite figure out what to do about it.
 It was only when I really analysed it that I came to the conclusion I wasn't confident about defending myself in a real-life situation.
 Having experienced pure fear that causes you to freeze, I knew that all the martial arts training in the world would not help against that.
 When you spar or fight in a martial art, you are generally pitched against someone of a similar weight and experience and you have a referee to ensure it is all done safely and kept within the rules.
 That is not how it happens in the real world and I realised I wanted to train in a system that was based on reality.

 I found Combat Academy and after one session, I was hooked.
 I immediately signed up to qualify as an instructor.
 Completing the training was tough and I had to face up to some serious demons from my past but I did it and I qualified after many tears and lots of hard work.
 I ran various self defence sessions in schools and universities, all of which I loved.